 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-You will take one core module in each subject:
+You will take core modules in each subject.

 Choose one of the following:

-You will study one further module from the Department of Language and Lingusitic Science.
+You will study one further module from the Department of Language and Linguistic Science.
 You can either study one of the language options listed above or choose one of the following linguistics modules: